Donald Trump Nixed White House Tribute To John McCain Personally, Wanted To Tweet Instead, 'WaPo' Reports

-Donald Trump’s long-standing animosity toward Arizona Republican Senator John McCain did not let up even after McCain’s death on Saturday at age 81, from brain cancer.
+Donald Trump’s long-standing animosity toward Arizona Republican Senator John McCain did not let up even after McCain’s death from brain cancer on Saturday, at age 81.
 According to a new report by The Washington Post on Sunday, Trump personally put a stop to White House aides as they prepared an official administration statement that would have praised McCain as a “hero.”

-Trump in 2015 infamously declared McCain — who endured prolonged torture during five years in a North Vietnamese prison camp during the Vietnam war — “not a war hero,” adding that, “he was captured.
+McCain, who endured prolonged torture during five years in a North Vietnamese prison camp during the Vietnam war, was proclaimed by Trump in 2015 to be “not a war hero.”
+Trump added that, “he was captured.
 I like people who weren’t captured.”
-As Inquisitr has reported, Trump not only refused to apologize for the remark but later told a reporter that McCain’s experience as a prisoner of war was “irrelevant.”
+As The Inquisitr has reported, Trump not only refused to apologize for the remark but later told a reporter that McCain’s experience as a prisoner of war was “irrelevant.”

 Press Secretary Sarah Huckabee Sanders and Chief of Staff John Kelly led the group of aides who drafted the statement for Trump on Friday, after McCain announced that he would discontinue life-preserving treatment for his brain cancer, according to the report by Post correspondent Josh Dawsey.

-“But Trump told aides he wanted to post a brief tweet instead, and the statement praising McCain’s life was not released,” Dawsey reported in the Sunday Washington Post article, based on “current and former White House aides, who requested anonymity.”
+“But Trump told aides he wanted to post a brief tweet instead, and the statement praising McCain’s life was not released,” Dawsey reported in the Sunday Washington Post article, which was based on “current and former White House aides, who requested anonymity.”

 Trump posted his Twitter message on Saturday expressing “respect” for McCain’s family, but containing no words of praise for McCain himself, or any mention of McCain’s life at all.